Jet fuel refining margins turn negative as airlines ground fleets

 Australian fuel supplier Viva Energy said on Tuesday it expects jet fuel demand to plunge by up to 90%, while its peer Caltex Australia forecast a similar demand drop during the period of flight cancellations.

-Jet fuel prices JET-SIN are down nearly 54% in March alone, while cash differentials for the aviation fuel in Singapore JET-SIN-DIF have slumped to their lowest levels in over a year.
+Jet fuel prices are down nearly 54% in March alone, while cash differentials for the aviation fuel in Singapore have slumped to their lowest levels in over a year.

 Reporting by Koustav Samanta; Editing by Gavin Maguire and Richard Pullin